blake122096/post-install-config/README.md

 <img src="https://i.imgur.com/Cs71oCW.png" height="80%" width"80%" />
 </p>
 <p>
-We can now create different help topics and choose a Top level topic, like Report a Problem, to create a more specific help topic within this area like Access Issue.
+Create help topics with hierarchical categorization.
+For example, create a top-level topic like "Report a Problem" and then add subtopics like "Access Issue" for more specific categorization.
 </p>
 <br />